fredriktre/ApprenticeDocumentation/README.md

   dissatisfied with the result.
 So I will redesign and redo the whole page.
 This time with more functionality and better design.

   Other than that, I am looking to make a couple different projects going forward.
 We will see what happens.

+22.03.2023

+I have been researching a lot of different possibilites for techstacks.

+Currently I have my eyes on
+  1. Astro.js
+  2. Next.js

+Astro is good because of its insane load-times and static generation.
+Though you can also use "islands" for interactive components.

+I still need to learn a lot more about Astro before I know how all this works.
+And I know that Astro isn't the "best" one, but I think it will fit my needs for the imminent future really great.

+Next is more of a backend framework from what I understand.
+It consists of react on the front-end and mainly typescript on the backend.
+Then there are things like Trpc and Prisma that can make things there easier.

+Other than that, I am really trying to push my coding to the next level.
+It's hard though, as I have no clue where I'm going.

+I am positive however.
+I think I will find a path further in the future.